Trekking season in Nepal Himalayas!

 Some parts of Nepal are located behind the Himalayas where is actually very very less rain even in Monsoon.
 Mustang, dolpa, and Nar-Phu have similar landscapes similar to Tibet.

-Summer season trekking in Nepal can bring you a unique experience on your hikes.
+Summer season trekking in Nepal brings you an unique experience on your hikes.
 Here are some things you might observe on your hike in the Himalayas:

 Monsoon brings rain to the Himalayas, which can create a lush and green landscape.
-And the forests are filled with ferns, mosses, and other plants that thrive in damp conditions.
+Forests are filled with ferns, mosses, and other plants that thrive in damp conditions.

 Rains in monsoon creates numerous waterfalls throughout the region.
 You may see small streams turning into gushing rivers and waterfalls cascading down the hillsides.

 Clouds above the Himalayas can create a mystical and beautiful atmosphere.
-Hikers may see clouds rolling through the valleys and mountains, creating a dramatic and ever-changing landscape.
+All of you see clouds rolling through the valleys and mountains, creating a dramatic and ever-changing landscape.